-TCL Electronics introduces the latest QD-Mini LED TV and smart home appliances in Istanbul
+TCL Electronics Introduces The Latest QD-Mini LED TV And Smart Home Appliances In Istanbul

-(MENAFN- Watermelon Communications) Dubai – May 18, 2024: TCL Electronics (1070.HK), the world's Top 2 TV brand and Top 1 98-inch TV brand, unveiled its latest line-up of products spanning various categories tailored for the Middle East and Africa market at an exclusive launch event in the heart of Istanbul, Turkey.
+TCL Electronics (1070), the world's Top 2 TV brand and Top 1 98-inch TV brand, unveiled its latest line-up of products spanning various categories tailored for the Middle East and Africa market at an exclusive launch event in the heart of Istanbul, Turkey.
 Furthermore, TCL highlighted its robust partnership with Arsenal Football Club as the Official Regional Consumer Electronics Partner during the event, which included a notable appearance by Arsenal Legend Martin Keown.

 The launch event showcased the remarkable capabilities of the 115” X955 Max QD-Mini LED TV, the world's largest, providing viewers with a cinematic experience right in their living rooms.
 With a peak brightness of 5,000 nits (unit of measurement for brightness) and over 20,000+ local dimming zones, this TV offers precise lighting and impressive contrast, ensuring crisper and sharper visuals even on such a large scale.
 Equipped with QLED PRO, a 144 Hz VRR and an ONKYO 6.2.2 Hi-Fi system, the TV delivers exceptional image quality and pulse-pounding audio with an ultra-slim design.